echeran/smile-of-murugan/webbook/chapter10.md

-# THE BOOK OF LOFTY WISDOM
+# The Book Of Lofty Wisdom

 > "there hardly exists in the literature
 > of the world a collection of maxims in which